Call to Order an Inspection

 9. The Sprinkler System

-We also inspect swimming pools, spas, hot tubs, seawalls and docks.
-We perform mold and indoor air quality inspections, lead, radon, termite, septic tank, irrigation well inspections, carbon monoxide and water testing.
+Swimming pools, spas, hot tubs, seawalls, docks, mold, indoor air quality, lead, radon, termite, moisture intrusion, high humidity, chinese drywall, septic tank, irrigation well inspections and water testing.

 What follows is some great advice.
-There are some helpful tips here for first-time apartment renters as well as for multiple-home owners.
-So read on.
+There are some helpful tips here for first-time apartment renters as well as for multiple-homeowners.

 Below is further explanation on our 10 point inspection.

-This is an extremely important part of our inspection as most resale lawsuits arise out of poor drainage.
-The finish grade must slope away from the exterior walls.
-This is called "positive flow".
-If the finish grade slopes toward the dwelling it is called "negative flow".
-Negative flow can can cause damage to the foundation, invite termites and enter the building if it gets high enough.
-Cost estimates are given.
+This is an extremely important part of our inspection as most resale lawsuits arise out of poor site drainage issues.
+The finish grade (yard around the dwelling) must slope away from the exterior walls, called “positive flow”.
+If the finish grade slopes toward the dwelling it is called “negative flow”.
+Negative flow can cause damage to the foundation, invite termites and enter the building if it gets high enough.

 2. The Structure

-We are looking for excessive or unusual cracks or indications of movement and settlement in the walls, floors and ceilings.
-We can determine if it is settlement or just normal shrinkage of materials.
+We are looking for excessive or unusual cracks or indications of movement and settlement in the exterior walls, interior floors and ceilings.
+Our inspectors can determine if it is settlement or just normal shrinkage of building materials.

-In most cases the foundation is covered but the typical slab on grade has an exposed edge.
-In older homes with crawl spaces the masonry piers are typically installed on top of the finish grade without a foundation.
-That's why older homes have the so called quaintness when the floors roll up and down throughout.
-On the contrary this could be a huge expense.
+In most cases the foundation is buried but the typical slab on grade has an exposed edge.
+In older homes with crawl spaces the masonry or wood piers are typically installed on top of the finish grade without a foundation.
+That’s why older homes have the so called quaintness when the floors roll up and down throughout.
+On the contrary this could be a problem and huge expense.

-The roof structure can be damaged by past or active leaks.
-It is common to find defects in the installation of the trusses, plywood sheathing or hurricane uplift straps.
-There are thousands of homes in Florida with roof sheathing stapled to the trusses not nailed.
+The roof structure could be damaged by past or active roof leaks and termites.
+It is common to find defects in the installation of the trusses, plywood sheathing or hurricane uplift straps and connectors.
+There are thousands of homes in Florida with roof sheathing stapled to the trusses not nailed, an item which will be in our report.

-One of the biggest problems in new construction is the fact that steel reinforcement is no longer required if fiber mesh is used in 3000 psi concrete.
-We find brand new concrete slabs with an 1/8' wide crack and deflection.
-Cost estimates are given.
+One of the biggest problems in new construction is the fact that steel reinforcement is no longer required is concrete slabs.
+Fiber mesh is used in 3000 psi concrete instead of wire mesh.
+Consequently, we find brand new concrete slabs with a 1/8′ or ¼”wide crack and deflection.

 3. The Roof

-SI.com determines the current age (most agents hate this) and its life expectancy.
+SI.com determines the current age and the roof life expectancy (most agents hate this).
 A roof can only be properly inspected by walking on it.
 The only time we do not walk the roof is if the slope is too steep or if conditions exist that are unsafe, (the tiles or shingles are wet with fungus and algae growth) the roof is too slick.

-Potential defects include missing shingles, deterioration due to age, deferred maintenance, aggregate loss, cracking or broken tiles, loose or shifting tiles or just poor workmanship.
+Potential defects include missing shingles, deterioration due to age, deferred maintenance, granular loss, cracking or broken tiles, loose or shifting tiles or just poor workmanship.

 The soffit and fascia are examined for water stains, wood rot and overall condition.